MicrosoftDocs/azure-management-docs/articles/azure-arc/servers/onboard-portal.md

     1. In the **Project Details** section, select the **Subscription** and **Resource group** the machine will be managed from.
     1. In the **Region** drop-down list, select the Azure region to store the servers metadata.
     1. In the **Operating system** drop-down list, select the operating system that the script is configured to run on.
+    1. In the **Connectivity method** section, choose how the Azure Connected Machine agent should connect to the internet:
+        * **Public endpoint**
-    1. In the **Connectivity method** section, If the machine is communicating through a proxy server to connect to the internet, select **Proxy server** option and specify the proxy server IP address or the name and port number that the machine will use to communicate with the proxy server.
-Enter the value in the format `http://<proxyURL>:<proxyport>`.
-Else if the machine is communicating through a private endpoint then select **Private endpoint** option and appropriate private link scope in the drop-down list.
-Else if the machine is communicating through a public endpoint then select **Public endpoint** option.
+        * **Proxy server**—If the machine is communicating through a proxy server, enter the proxy server IP address or the name and port number that the machine will use in the format `http://<proxyURL>:<proxyport>`.
+        * **Private endpoint**—If the machine is communicating through a private endpoint, select an existing private link scope and endpoint or create a new one.
     1. In the **Automanage machine best practices** section, you may enable automanage if you want to onboard and configure best practice services like Machine configuration and Insights, based on your server needs.
     1. Select **Next** to go to the Tags page.